Ultimate Guide to Recruiting Business Development and Landing New Clients

 Here are some preconditions where networking is the most effective

 • The conference means you will generate enough senior-level leads who can give you a steady stream of business.
-If you are going to get one-off search order from them, this is not the right forum for that.
+If you are going to get a one-off search order from them, this is not the right forum for that.

 • You operate in a geographical area where you can be physically present.